-- Reserves = Σ (E x PD x LGD): where: - a) Exposure (E) = the total accounting balance (on- and off-balance sheet) at the end of the period under review. - b) Probabilities of Default (PD) = one-year probability of default applied to the portfolio.
+- Reserves = S(E x PD x LGD); where: - b) Probabilities of Default (PD) = one-year probability of default applied to the portfolio.
 Default rates are based on the Bank's historical portfolio performance per rating category, complemented by an international rating agency's probabilities of default for categories 6, 7 and 8, in view of the greater robustness of data for such cases. - c) Loss Given Default (LGD) = a factor utilized, based on historical information, same as based on best practices in the banking industry.
 Management applies judgment and historical loss experience.